Skip to content

 Flush

-Five cards of the same suit in any order.
-Our example shows a Queen high flush.
-If two or more players have a flush, the player with the highest-ranked card wins.
-If tied, compare the next highest cards, one by one.
-If all five cards are identical in rank (possible in community card games), the pot is split.
+When two players both have a flush, the player with the highest-ranked card wins.
+If those match, compare the second card, then the third, and so on.
+If all five cards are identical in rank, the pot is split.

 Straight